 The City has Three Response Levels of Service that vary with each snow event, based on the amount of snow on the ground.

 Please Note: With the exception of emergency requests from police dispatchers, individual requests for snow removal cannot be taken until after major operations have been completed.

 The following tips can help to expedite snow removal and ensure your safety:

 Why do residential areas get plowed last?

-The City must first keep major streets open to allow emergency vehicles routes to all parts of Olathe.
+The City must keep major streets open first to allow emergency vehicles routes to all parts of Olathe.
 As soon as plowing operations begin all trucks are activated which includes residential.

 How many major streets are there?

 There are approximately 553 lane miles of "first attention" streets out of more than 1250 lane miles of streets in the city.

 How many plows are used in plowing efforts?

 There are 21 trucks maintaining the arterial, collector and business routes.
 With 34 additional trucks in the day shift for maintaining the residential and cul-de-sac routes, there are 17 in the residential at night.
 These units maintain more than 698 lane miles of snow removal in residential areas.